hansonxyz/btrdupd/README.md

 ## Key Features

-- **File Based Deduplication**: Continuously finds and deduplicates identical files
+- **File Based Deduplication**: Meant to be used on filesystems like a NAS with many infrequently changing files.
 - **Multi-Volume Support**: Monitor multiple BTRFS volumes with a single daemon
 - **Low System Impact**: Runs with lowest CPU/IO priority (nice 19, idle IO class)
 - **Fast Snapshot Deduplication**: Can deduplicate copies of a file in snapshots